 This year we have added maps showing all the leaks and repairs by utility territory.

 The maps now show:

 - Repaired and existing leaks reported for 2019

 - Reported leak locations and mapped location details when you click a particular leak

 You can use your town’s map to find gas leaks in your neighborhood.
 These gas leaks sometimes exhibit patterns, for example, repeated leaks going down a road indicates a length of pipe in poor condition below.
 Other times there are leaks near schools, hospitals, or other areas of special concern.

-HEET overhauled the mapping process this year to create a cleaned geocoded database that can be shared under a Creative Commons license.
-If you’d like to receive the geocoded data, please email us.
+HEET overhauled the mapping process this year to create geocoded data that is shared under a Creative Commons license.
+If you’d like to receive the geocoded data, please email firstname.lastname@example.org.